nsg-ethz/mini_internet_project/platform/README.md

 sudo ./startup.sh
 ```

-By default, this will run a mini-Internet with 20ASes.
-Make sure your server has enough resources to sustain this mini-Internet (e.g., around 64GB of memory and 8 CPU cores are recommended).
+By default, this will run a mini-Internet with 20ASes. :warning: Make sure your server has enough resources to sustain this mini-Internet (e.g., around 64GB of memory and at least 8 CPU cores are recommended).
 Otherwise, see in section [configure the mini-Internet](README.md#configure-the-mini-internet) how to run a mini-Internet with only one AS.

 ## Delete the mini-Internet